palprz/simple-mapper/README.md

 ## TODO

-- finish TODOs
 - validations for everything
-- deep testing of every function
+- IN PROGRESS: deep testing of every function
 - (?)
 CTRL + Z and/or shortcuts
 - (?) preset
 - (?) split shapes